sophiawang2008/Linux-setup/README.md

 Note : After soft/hard reset, inserting mwlwifi.ko gives error of phy adpater does not exist.
 After this, do power cycle for the board.

+in uboot: use command md to see register values, map to see device mapping